fals3bool/fals3bool/README.md

 ------------

 More about me:
-- 😫 I'm currently trying to pass the exams but also learning LWJGL, some frameworks like Spring & Assembly.
+- 😫 I'm currently trying to pass the exams but also learning LWJGL, some frameworks like Spring, discrete mathematics concepts & languajes like Assembly.
+- 🔧 I'd like to create my own OS.
 - ☕ Love coffee.
 - 🌲 My favorite place: [Plazoleta Doña Catalina de la Vega](https://goo.gl/maps/sp7PmeRoAqiWfFcR7 "Plazoleta Doña Catalina de la Vega")